CoatiSoftware/Sourcetrail/README.md

 ## Using Sourcetrail

-Download the respective build for your operating system from our list of [Releases](https://www.sourcetrail.com/downloads) and install it on your machine.
-After that follow our [Quick Start Guide](https://www.sourcetrail.com/documentation/#QUICKSTARTGUIDE) to get to know Sourcetrail.
+To setup Sourcetrail on your machine, you can either download the respective build for your operating system from our list of [Releases](https://www.sourcetrail.com/downloads) and install it on your machine, or use one of the following package managers:

+* Use the [Chocolatey package](https://chocolatey.org/packages/sourcetrail) with `choco install sourcetrail`

+After your installation is complete, follow our [Quick Start Guide](https://www.sourcetrail.com/documentation/#QUICKSTARTGUIDE) to get to know Sourcetrail.

 ## How to Report Issues